 Jason Carter represents clients in high stakes trial and appellate business litigation including business torts, class actions and other complex commercial cases.
 Jason is also a leader in the firm’s corporate recoveries practice where he helps companies identify, evaluate and pursue opportunities to bring in revenue through the legal department.

 He combines a successful litigation practice with a strong commitment to public service.
 Jason currently serves as the Chairman of the Carter Center Board of Trustees.
 From 2010-2015 he served in the Georgia State Senate.
 In 2014, Jason was the Democratic Nominee for Governor of Georgia, receiving more than 1.1 million votes in a race that garnered substantial national attention.

-Jason has been named to Georgia Trend’s list of the 100 Most Influential Georgians, and has consistently been recognized as a “Rising Star” in Atlanta Magazine, a listing of the top up-and-coming attorneys in Georgia.
-Jason has received numerous other awards for his legal work and community service, including the Anti-Defamation League’s Stuart Eizenstat Award, and Fulton County Daily Report’s 2009 “On The Rise” recognition, an honor given to only 12 Georgia attorneys under the age of 40.
+Jason has been named to Georgia Trend’s list of the 100 Most Influential Georgians, and has consistently been recognized as a Super Lawyer in Atlanta Magazine.
+Jason has received numerous other awards for his legal work and community service, including the Anti-Defamation League’s Stuart Eizenstat Award.

 Represented David McDavid in obtaining a $281 million jury verdict against Turner Broadcasting System (TBS) for breaching an agreement to sell McDavid the Atlanta Hawks, the Atlanta Thrashers and the operating rights to Philips Arena.
 The jury verdict is one of the largest compensatory damage awards in Georgia history.